shivan-s/shivan-s/README.md

 # Kia ora and Welcome 👋

-_Kia ora_ is a greeting in Te Reo Māori, the indigenous language of Aoeteroa, New Zealand.
+_Kia ora_ is a greeting in Te Reo Māori, the indigenous language of Aoetearoa, New Zealand.

 ### 😄 Who am I?
 My name is Shivan Sivakumaran.
 I am a Kiwi-born 🇳🇿 with Sri Lankan 🇱🇰 heritage.